KyawKoKoSan/DevOps/use_cases/use_case_01.md

 **Failed End Condition**
 ========================

-No list is generated, or an error occurs during the retrieval process.
+No list is generated, or an error occurs during the retrieval process the system will shows "Failed to get country details".

 **Primary Actor**
 ==================